sailakshmiv/scrapetomongo/README.md

 # scrapetomongo
-scraping of simple web data to mongo db in a simple node app
+scraping of Grateful Dead shows dates and venues covering thirty years of shows.